We have five factories and 19 years of experience in plant extracts

 - Lycopene works synergistically with other nutrients, such as vitamins C and E, to provide antioxidant benefits.
 Ensuring a diet rich in a variety of fruits and vegetables can help maximize these benefits.

-By understanding the role of Lycopene in a healthy diet and incorporating a variety of Lycopene-rich foods, you can support your overall health and well-being.
+By understanding the role of lycopene in a healthy diet and incorporating a variety of lycopene-rich foods, you can support your overall health and well-being.
 As with any dietary change, it's important to consult with a healthcare professional or a registered dietitian to ensure that your dietary choices align with your individual health needs and goals.

 4. Lycopene Intake Recommendations